mustafaseisa/regimechange/README.md

 # REGIME CHANGE

-The package `regimechange` contains tools for estimating regime changes in a bivariate time series setting.
+This package contains tools for estimating regime changes in a bivariate time series setting.
 Regime changes can be defined with respect to any given metric (eg. correlation or tracking error) and a kernel weighting parameter that controls the fidelity of the estimator to more local changes.

 ```python
 import regimechange as rg